Send the link below via email or IMCopy

 Nobel Peace Prize Winner Jane Addams was noted as one of the most famous early female sociologists

 W.E.B.
 Du Bois (awesome name!) was the first African-American to receive a Ph.D. from Harvard.

 He was a founding member of the NAACP (Deegan, 1988).
 Du Bois is known as one of the best writers in sociology.

 Sociologists continue to argue should their academic goal be research or social activism

 a focus on observing and researching society without intervening.
-They argue if sociologists intervene during observations they are disrupting and changing society.
+They argue if sociologists intervene during observations they are disrupting and changing behavior.

 using research findings to help reform social inequalities and social problems